aws-samples/serverless-test-samples/typescript-test-samples/typescript-sample-app/README.md

 ## Unit Tests

 1. Open a terminal window in the root folder of this project and set the API_URL environment variable.
 You can find this URL in the AWS Console after deploying the infrastructure by following the instructions in Deployment above.
 Navigate to the API Gateway console app > this project's API > Stages.
 Copy the `Invoke URL`.
+Back in your terminal window, execute this command: `export API_URL=the_URL_you_copied`
 2. In the same terminal window, execute `npx jest`.

 ## Monitoring